Freight shipping rates first rose in Autumn 2020, and continue to climb in 2021, especially for international shipping prices.

 According to Freightos, the cost of a shipping container is up 80% since November 2020 and has almost tripled over the past year.
 The price surge impacts all goods transported by sea, air, or truck freight along major global trade routes – or nearly 80% of the world’s commercial trade.

 The Covid-19 pandemic unleashed a cascade of unique stresses on the global supply chain.
 Despite adjusting over the past year, freight companies are still battling the logistical hydra unleashed by the lockdowns.

 Presently, shipping prices are surging, especially international shipping prices, due to shortages of container space amidst soaring global demand.
 Contributing to this expensive logistical bottleneck is the global dislocation of freight containers, congested ports, and labor shortages, among others.

 “It’s multiple different bottlenecks all at the same time...like a train wreck in slow motion,” said Lars Jensen, CEO of the logistics consultancy SeaIntelligence.

 Lack of capacity has forced freight companies to raise rates, and experts say the trend will continue through 2021.
 Read on to learn about the factors that continue to drive up the cost of freight shipping rates.

 5 Causes of Rising Freight Shipping Rates

 The pandemic hit and ocean freight rates rose, unsurprisingly.
 But with lockdowns easing and vaccines in circulation, what explains the inflating price of an empty shipping container?

-A handful of persistent issues plague the freight industry and keep prices high, including:
+A handful of persistent issues plague the freight industry and keep international shipping prices high, including: